JohnnySonTrinh/love-letter-generator/README.md

 ## Future Implementations

 ### About page
-We would like to improve the functionality of the About page.
+We would like to improve the functionality of the About page:
+- Optimize image size so that the page loads faster
+- Add links to GitHub and LinkedIn
+- Make all six cards visible when the About page is opened
+- Make the cards clickable to view the content

 ### Letter styles
 We would like to create more targeted letter styles so the user can control: